grafana/writers-toolkit/docs/static/templates/reference-template.md

 ---
-title: "Reference title"
+title: Reference title
-menuTitle: "Reference"
+menuTitle: Reference
-description: “Use this template when you write a reference topic.”
+description: Use this template when you write a reference topic.
-aliases: ["/docs/writers-toolkit/latest/templates/reference-template"]
+aliases:
+  - /docs/writers-toolkit/latest/templates/reference-template
 weight: 100
 keywords:
   - keyword 1
   - keyword 2
   - keyword 3
 ---
 <!-- Refer to [Topic front matter]({{< relref "../../front-matter/" >}}) for more information about how to populate front matter. -->